cloudquery/cloudquery/website/tables/aws/aws_costexplorer_cost_30d.md

 # Table: aws_costexplorer_cost_30d

-This table shows data for AWS Cost Explorer Cost 30d.
+This table shows data for AWS Cost Explorer costs for the last 30 days.

 https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetCostAndUsage.html
 To sync this table you must set the 'use_paid_apis' option to 'true' in the AWS provider configuration.